dpiloni/MSc-Thesis-Hedge-Funds-and-Portfolio-Diversification.-An-Empirical-Analysis/README.md

 # MSc Thesis | Hedge fund and Portfolio Diversification.
 An Empirical Analysis
 ### (Original title: Gli hedge fund e la diversificazione di portafoglio.
 Un'analisi empirica)

-NOTE: the original text is provided in Italian language.
+NOTE: the original [document](https://github.com/dpiloni/MSc-Thesis-Hedge-fund-and-Portfolio-Diversification.-An-Empirical-Analysis/blob/main/MSc_Thesis.pdf) is provided in Italian language.
 However, in this file I present all the key findings of the analysis.

 ## Overview
 * Identified which hedge fund strategies are able to decorrelate from stock and bond markets, especially during bear market phases, and if this feature can deliver benefits to a diversified portfolio (increase of risk-adjusted performance and/or maximum drawdown reduction)